MoriyaShiine/enchancement/README.md

 * Veil: Decreases monster detection range and hides your name behind walls.

 Chestplate Enchantments:
 * Amphibious: Increases underwater mining and movement speed.
 Decreases air consumption underwater and time spent on fire.
-Immediately extinguishes you and allows usage of Riptide for 5 seconds after leaving water.
+Immediately extinguishes you and allows usage of Riptide for some time after leaving water.
 * Strafe: Double tapping Left Control (configurable) launches you in your movement direction.
 * Wardenspine: Harms and blinds attackers and greatly decreases damage taken from behind.